jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

           - int(sleep_time.split(':')[0])
         )

   YES! it does, the terminal shows passing tests!
-The ``duration`` :ref:`function<functions>` calculates the duration between any given random sleep and wake hours in a day.
+The ``duration`` :ref:`function<functions>` calculates the duration between any given random sleep and wake hours in a day

 * Since all the tests are passing I can rewrite the solution as a series of steps for someone who does not know how to use `str.split`_, index a :doc:`list </data_structures/lists/lists>` or use the int_ constructor